 Trainees receive full funding for 5 years at normal departmental levels through typical teaching assistantships and research assistantships.
 They have access to a UConn-funded innovation incentive fund.
 We do not currently have NBL-specific funding, though we hope to in the near future.
 There is no citizenship or residency requirement to be an NBL trainee; international students are eligible.

 - First, check out the participating Ph.D. programs:

 - Psychology (general application information)

 - Speech, Language, and Hearing Sciences

-- Physiology and Neurobiology [students with interests in this area may find the language curriculum required under the IGERT difficult to accomodate; discuss carefully with your potential advisor]
+- Physiology and Neurobiology [students with interests in this area may find the language curriculum required under the NBL difficult to accommodate; discuss carefully with your potential advisor]

-- The next step is to get in contact with potential advisors to discuss the possibility of applying to the Ph.D. program and to the IGERT training program.
-In general, applicants will be notified of whether they are accepted as an IGERT fellow at the same time that they are notifed about acceptance into their Ph.D. program.
+- The next step is to get in contact with potential advisors to discuss the possibility of applying to the Ph.D. program and to the NBL training program.
+Faculty typically nominate applicants by April 1st (the spring before you would start the PhD program) so that we can notify you about NBL when you are admitted to your Ph.D. program.

 About the IGERT grant that launched NBL

 The NBL program was launched with an NSF Integrative Graduate Education and Research Traineeship (IGERT) grant (2012-2017).
 Under that funding, we funded 28 fellows (who received a $30,000 NSF stipend for 2 years followed by full support at normal departmental levels for 3 years).
 Another ~30 PhD students participated as associate trainees, with full access to program elements and occasional special funding through UConn.